Get Help: Agent Orange

 Reach out and sign in

 If you or a family member suffers from a health condition associated with Agent Orange, VA assistance may be available.
-VA offers eligible Veterans a free Agent Orange Registry health exam for possible long-term health problems related to exposure.
+VA offers the Agent Orange Registry Exam.
+This exam alerts Veterans to possible long-term health problems that may be related to Agent Orange exposure during their military service.
 You can also stay on top of your health by registering for a My HealtheVet account today and tracking your health care online.

 Veterans' Diseases Associated with Agent Orange